Steve Jones (runner)

-Stephen Henry Jones MBE (born 4 August 1955) is a Welsh athlete and set the former world record in the marathon, in his first completed race at that distance at the Chicago Marathon in 1984 with 2:08:05.
+Stephen Henry Jones MBE (born 4 August 1955) is a Welsh former athlete who set the world record in the marathon in his first completed race at that distance at the Chicago Marathon in 1984, with a time of 2:08:05.

 Biography

-Jones grew up in Ebbw Vale, Wales and ran his first race at the age of 15 as a member of the Air Training Corps.
+Jones grew up in Ebbw Vale, and ran his first race at the age of 15 as a member of the Air Training Corps.
 Dissatisfied with working in a factory as a sewing-machine mechanic, he became an aircraft technician for the Royal Air Force (RAF) in 1974, and joined the RAF's running team in 1976.

+Jones was on the podium three times as the British AAA Championships from 1980 to 1982 before becoming the British 10,000 metres champion after winning the British AAA Championship title at the 1984 AAA Championships.

-After receiving an invitation to the 1983 Chicago Marathon Jones began training for that distance; he previously had specialized in the 5,000 and 10,000 m, and on 6 Aug 1984, he ran the 1984 Olympic 10,000 m event.
+After receiving an invitation to the 1983 Chicago Marathon Jones began training for that distance; he previously had specialized in the 5,000 and 10,000 m, and on 6 August 1984, he ran the 1984 Olympic 10,000 m event.
 He finished 8th with a time of 28:28.08.

-On 21 Oct 1984, a year after he had dropped out of the Chicago Marathon because of injury, Jones won the event—his first completed marathon—with a time of 2:08:05, breaking the world record of Australian Robert de Castella by 13 seconds.
+On 21 October 1984, a year after he had dropped out of the Chicago Marathon because of an injury, Jones won the event—his first completed marathon—with a time of 2:08:05, breaking the world record of Australian Robert de Castella by 13 seconds.
 Jones was unaware of the record and, since he never wore a watch, did not know that he might break it until two miles before the finish.
 He won the 1985 London Marathon in 2:08:16 despite stopping to go to the toilet during the event; Jones later said, "I didn't even train for [the race]", instead continuing to coach himself.
 Aware that he was "one hamstring tear away from oblivion", Jones remained with the RAF despite earning large sums per race.
 In August 1985, he broke the world record for the half marathon, running 61:14 in Birmingham.
 On 20 October of that year he achieved his personal best marathon time of 2:07:13 in winning the Chicago Marathon, only one second slower than the world record run by Carlos Lopes at the Rotterdam Marathon earlier that same year.
 This time was the fastest of any British runner for 33 years until Mo Farah beat it in 2018.